Average fund fee down as investors seek low costs

-(Reuters) - Mutual fund investor paid slightly less in average fees in 2011 as shareholders shifted money to lower-cost funds and share classes, according to two studies released on Monday.
+April 23 (Reuters) - U.S. mutual fund investor paid slightly less in average fees in 2011 as shareholders shifted money to lower-cost funds and share classes, according to two studies released on Monday.

 The typical fund investor paid 0.75 percent in expenses for open-end mutual funds in 2011, down from 0.77 percent in 2010 and 0.80 percent the previous two years, Chicago research firm Morningstar Inc said in one report.
 The average expense ratio last year declined across all major fund asset classes, Morningstar said, except for alternatives - funds that pursue nontraditional investment strategies similar to those used by hedge funds.